levand/lv-cljs-lib/README.md

 # lv-cljs-lib

-A Leiningen template for a project with ClojureScript, cljx, clojure.test, clojurescript.test and double-check.
+A Leiningen template for a library with ClojureScript, cljx, clojure.test, clojurescript.test and double-check.

 ## Usage